luyunghsiang/yhluweb/source/prospective.rst

 - "It has been done before."
 "I must be the first."
 Many beginning researchers immediately reject a research topic because someone has done something related.
-These beginning researchers do not have yet have the ability to think deeply.
+These beginning researchers do not yet have the ability to think deeply.
 If a problem is important, some people must have done some things related.
 If nobody has ever done anything about a research topic, this topic is not worth doing.